Aluminium Fabrication BooksAluminium Properties BooksAluminium reference booksCold working

 Get book

-The figures from this book that are useful for understanding aluminum:
+The figures from this book that are useful for understanding aluminium:

 Fig. 10.11 – Schematic representation of the cold-work-anneal cycle illustrating the effects on mechanical properties and microstructure (Smith 1969)